10-2-pursuit/guide-deployment/render-express-postgres/README.md

 In a new tab or window, return to your Dashboard and select your app.
 Choose `Environment`.
 You will enter the key-value pairs in the section `Environmental Variables` for _every value from your Render Database_.
 Think of this as your _deployed .env_ file with all the values Render gave to us when we created our database

 The key names must match what is in the app.
-Check the `db/dbConfig.js` file.
+Check the `db/dbConfig.js` file to make sure the var names on the express server matches what is in your `db/dbConfig.js.`.

-- `DATABASE_URL` : use the value for `Internal Database URL`
+For the `DATABASE_URL` key: use the value for `Internal Database URL` from your Render Database.

 ![Add key values for environmental variables for server app](./assets/add-environmental-variables-to-app.png)